IT-Lab-HSRM/.github/profile/README.md

-# Welcome to the GitHub account of the Drone Lab at RheinMain University of Applied Sciences (HSRM)
+# Welcome to the GitHub account of the IT Lab at RheinMain University of Applied Sciences (HSRM)